luandersonalvesdev/store-smartphone-manager/README.md

-# Lexart Full Stack Javascript Developer Challanger
+# Lexart Full Stack Javascript Developer Challenger

 This project was developed as a technical challenge for the Lexart junior full-stack developer position.
 It is a full-stack web application designed for product management.